#!/usr/bin/env python3

 [docs]

-def get_result(self, module_name: str) -> Optional[Any]:
+def get_result(self, module_name: str) -> Any | None:

-"""Get a result from a previously executed module"""
+"""Get a result from a previously executed module."""

 return self.module_results.get(module_name)